dgraph-io/dgraph-docs/content/dgraph-glossary.md

 **Relation<a name="relation"></a>** A relation is a predicate which object is an entity.
 It's simply an information that an entity is related to another entity.
 See [predicate](#predicate).

 **Sharding** Sharding is a database architecture pattern to achieve horizontal scaling allowing near-limitless scalability.
 This allows for data to be split and stored in multiple data nodes or servers and for nodes to be added when required to share the load.
-Dgraph colocates data per predicate, an approach refered to as 'predicate sharding'.
+Dgraph colocates data per predicate, an approach referred to as 'predicate sharding'.

 **Triple** Because RDF statements consist of three elements <subject> <predicate> <object> they are called triples.